thoughtbot/suspenders/FEATURES.md

 ### Seed Data

 - Use `db/seeds.rb` to create records that need to exist in all environments.
-- Use `lib/tasks/dev.rake` to create records that only need to exist in development.
+- Use `lib/seeder.rb` to create records that only need to exist in development.

+Running `bin/rake development:seed` will load seed data in development.

+Running `bin/rake development:seed:replant` will truncate tables and then load seed data in development.

-Running `bin/setup` will run `dev:prime`.
+Running `bin/setup` will run `db:prepare` and `development:seed`.

 ### Tasks